 Starting at 2nd level, a wrestler develops a distinct persona in the arena, with signature moves, personality, and appearance.
 As such he must make a successful Perform (act) or Perform (oratory) check (and, if he has an elaborate costume, a Disguise check as well) before entering combat or suffer a -3 penalty to all combat rolls.
 The DC of all skill checks is based on the wrestler’s reputation score.
 His persona must have a name, a developed appearance and style, even it’s own alignment, all of which can be different than the wrestler’s, and must be maintained to stay in character.
 If a wrestler violates his persona, he must make an immediate Charisma check (DC 25) or lose the audience’s favor.
 Losing the audience’s favor results in a -3 penalty to all rolls (including damage) for the duration of the combat.
 The wrestler’s reputation also goes down by one point if the Charisma check fails.
 When the persona is first developed and every four levels afterwards (at 6th, 10th, 14th and 18th levels), the persona evolves, developing a new trait that is in effect only when the wrestler is successfully in character.
 The first trait chosen at 2nd level must be either Face (representing the good guy/hero) or Heel (representing the bad guy/villain).

 - Backstabber: A backstabber is a wrestler who takes advantage of his opponents lack of readiness or his disadvantages, striking from behind or the side when his opponent least expects it.
-The backstabber trait gives the wrestler a +5 bonus to attack and damage versus any opponent that is flat-footed, blinded, or has a back to the wrestler.
+The backstabber trait gives the wrestler a +5 bonus to attack and damage versus any opponent that would be denied a Dexterity bonus to AC (whether the target actually has a Dexterity bonus or not), or when the wrestler flanks his target.
 The target also suffers a -2 penalty to Dexterity until healed because of the nature of the wound.

 - Berserker: The berserker is a wrestler that is wild in combat, howls like a beast or grunts and growls, cuts his arms or forehead and displays the blood to the crowd, and generally acts in a barbaric fashion.
 The berserker trait gives a wrestler a +5 bonus to Intimidate and Perform (act) checks.